liamyemm/PolyMesh/README.md

 cd PolyMesh

-3. Navigate to the directory for the 2D version (or 3D code):
+3. Navigate to the directory for the 2D version (or 3D version):

 cd 2D